Is vaping more dangerous than smoking? 2020 Update

 PHE to monitor public perceptions of vaping

-The report identifies the need for continuous monitoring of public perceptions as research is showing that smokers are been deterred from vaping and continuing with the momentously dangerous and often life-threatening choice of smoking traditional tobacco.
+The report identifies the need for continuous monitoring of public perceptions as research is showing that smokers are being deterred from vaping and continuing with the momentously dangerous and life-threatening choice of smoking traditional tobacco.

 This damage in perception is ultimately going to cost lives.

-Further to this, the report outlines that the potential, and in-force bans, on flavoured e liquids could also deter some smokers from switching to e-cigarettes completely.
+Further to this, the report outlines that the potential, and already enforced bans, on flavoured e-liquids could also deter some smokers from switching to e-cigarettes completely.
 This is in reference to many states in America already banning flavoured liquids and even president Trump calling for a ban without evidence of harm during the ‘mysterious vaping illness’ fiasco.

 Should smokers be advised to switch to vaping in the UK?

-The report states that smokers should continue to be encouraged to try regulated vaping products.
-This is along with other stop smoking aids and behavioural support.
+The report states that smokers should continue to be encouraged to try regulated vaping products, along with other stop smoking aids and behavioral support.
 This is to increase the likelihood of successfully quitting smoking for good.